Reading time: 4 minutes

 Happy New (Tax) Year!

-With this in mind, My Pension Expert has outlined the main changes that retirement planners should monitor throughout this coming financial year.
+So, My Pension Expert has outlined the main changes that retirement planners should monitor throughout this coming financial year.

 Personal Allowance changes